Hope International Ministries

 This policy was approved by the Board of Directors of Hope International Ministries on:

-The June 2019 Internal Revenue Service Form 990, Return of Organization Exempt From Income Tax, as prepared by Gregory, Sharer & Stuart, PA is provided for your review. (view form 990)
+The June 2019 Internal Revenue Service Form 990, Return of Organization Exempt From Income Tax, as prepared by RSM is provided for your review. (view form 990)

 If you have questions concerning the financial information provided, please contact our Accounting Department.